strangetom/RecipeFinder/README.md

 2. Mark as executable ```chmod +x RecipeFinder```
 3. On first run, the database will need creating.
 From the Options menu, choose _update database_.

-Note that the program requires Qt 5.9 to run.
+Note that the program was developed using Qt 5.10, but may build with older versions (> 5).
 This program also assumes the following folder structure:
 ```
 .